keshsu/keshsu/README.md

-# My Profile

-Welcome to my profile!
-I'm Keshav Bhadel, and I'm passionate about Full Stack Development.
-I believe in continuous learning and exploring new technologies.
-This README.md file serves as an introduction to who I am, what I do, and what you can expect from my work.

 ## About Me

 Hi i am keshav, working as a Full stack developer on django and react JS.
 Bringing more than 3 years of experience leading website design projects, including gathering user requirements, developing a quality code, creating mockups and enhancing designs.
 Focused on creating clean, robust code with exceptional security.
 Experienced working with teams to produce impactful, leading-edge websites that engage customers and deliver business results.
 Well-versed in design standards and user preferences and highly effective at developing and standardizing designs according to company brand and objectives.
 I enjoy solving complex problems and finding innovative solutions.
 Besides work, I love playing sports, travel new places, capture photographs as they provide me an inspiration to make creative outlet.